— working paper —

-Think of the UNFCCC COP 21 in Paris as the next in a series of public rituals dramatizing the potential of perceptual and emotional co-presence on a planetary scale, as the world’s peoples attentions and identificatory attachments are channeled through media spectacle of converging people, labor and environmental movements.
+Think of the UNFCCC COP 21 in Paris, with its dramatic deliverance of the Paris Agreement, as just one in a series of public rituals dramatizing the potential of perceptual and emotional co-presence on a planetary scale, as the world’s peoples attentions and identificatory attachments are channeled through media spectacle of converging people, labor and environmental movements.

-If I am correct and COP 21 is another beginning and not the end of carbon negotiations and counter-public spectacles of convergent social movements/forces, then we need to focus explicitly on this concept of spectacle and delve into its pedagogical function.
+If I am correct and Paris Agreement is another beginning and not the end of carbon negotiations and counter-public spectacles of convergent social movements/forces, then we need to focus explicitly on this concept of spectacle and delve into its pedagogical function.